 Fearing a renewal of hostilities, his family left the reservation in the 1870s and joined the Northern Cheyenne in the Powder River country of Montana.
-In June 1876 Magpie participated in the battle of the Rosebud, during which he was wounded twice by General Cook's soldiers.
-A week later he was present at the Battle of the Little Bighorn.
+On June 17, 1876, Magpie participated in the Battle of the Rosebud, during which he was wounded twice by General George Crook's soldiers.
+A week later, June 25, he participated in the Battle of the Little Bighorn against Lt.
+Col. Custer.

 Magpie returned to the reservation in 1878.
-He enlisted as an Indian scout at Cantonment in 1879 and served through 1885.
+He enlisted as an U.S. Indian Scout at Cantonment in 1879 and served as a sergeant through 1885.
 Magpie married Walking Woman, the daughter of Afraid of Beavers, who was a close friend of Magpie's father.
+They had three children.

-In later years, Magpie was elected to the Cheyenne Chief's Council and converted to Christianity to become the first adult Indian in the Cheyenne Church at Cantonment.
+In later years, ca. 1890s, Magpie was elected to the Cheyenne Chief's Council and converted to Christianity, becoming the first adult Indian in the Cheyenne Church at Cantonment.
 During the 1920s, Magpie was the Keeper of the Sacred Arrows that Sweet Medicine has given to the Cheyenne people.
 It is rumored that he was also part of a motorcycle club in Hammon, Oklahoma.